deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ```

 ##### Inflation was relatively high in 2008 for the period plotted but dropped about the time that we saw a drop in sentiment in the previous data.
 It is looking like we may have something like a recession here.
 I am apprehensive about saying this was a recession.
 We do not know if this is a small part of a larger trend.
 However, negative inflation is not something that we see in a robust economy.
-##### Amazingly, there is very little impact to red etel exports as inflation has increased.
+##### Amazingly, there is virtually no impact to red etel exports as inflation has increased.
+Inflation and Red Etel exports do not appear to be correlated (R = -0.09)

 ##### **Spending for Chulwalar Days**